rufilboss/100DaysOfDevOps/Day 20 -Auto-Scaling Group using Terraform/day20.md

 * This autoscaling group will spin a minimum of 1 instance and a maximum of 2 instances OR completely based on your requirement.
 * It’s going to use the launch configuration we created in the earlier step.
 * We are using an aws_availibity_zone resource which will make sure instance will be deployed in different Availability Zone.
+* A list of aws_alb_target_group ARNs, for use with Application Load Balancing, this is created During Day 19 when we created Application Load Balancer.
+If you are still not sure about the Value, in the outputs.tf file put this entry